andriesfilmer/gtd/cheatsheets/iptables.md

     iptables -A INPUT -s 203.0.113.51 -j DROP iptables -A INPUT -i eth0 -s 203.0.113.51 -j DROP

+To unblock (take the exact rule and replace -A with -D.

+    iptables -D INPUT -s 203.0.113.51 -j DROP iptables -D INPUT -i eth0 -s 203.0.113.51 -j DROP

 ## Saving rules

 To update persistent iptables with new rules simply use iptables command to include new rules into your system.